PMP Certification Training

-The efficient working of a business is unimaginable without project management as it is a critical component of any organisation.
-It is a process used to ensure that all project goals and objectives are rightly met.
-It involves planning, organising, and overseeing the project from start to finish.
+Project management is a critical component of any organization and is unimaginable without it.
+It is a process used to ensure that all project goals and objectives are met.
+It involves planning, organizing, and overseeing the project from start to finish.
 Whether you are working on a project for your company or a client, it is essential to understand the fundamentals of project management.
 In this blog post, we will discuss the key concepts you need to know to manage projects effectively!

-Project management is the employment of methods, processes, knowledge, skills and experience to achieve specific project objectives according to agreed criteria.
-It is a temporary endeavour undertaken to create a unique product or service.
-Project managers have a wide variety of responsibilities that include but are not limited to developing project plans, acquiring project resources, managing project risks, and monitoring project progress.
+Project management involves the employment of methods, processes, knowledge, skills, and experience to achieve specific project objectives according to agreed-upon criteria.
+It is a temporary endeavor undertaken to create a unique product or service.
+Project managers have a wide variety of responsibilities that include, but are not limited to, developing project plans, acquiring project resources, managing project risks, and monitoring project progress.
 They must wear many hats and have a wide range of skills to be successful.

-Project management is often taken synonymous with program management or portfolio management.
+Project management is often taken to be synonymous with program or portfolio management.
 Program management is responsible for multiple projects grouped to achieve strategic objectives.
-Portfolio management is responsible for selecting and prioritising projects that an organisation undertakes.
+Portfolio management is responsible for selecting and prioritizing projects that an organization undertakes.

 Project management is a relatively new field, and as such, there is no one universally accepted definition.
-Project management definition, according to The Project Management Institute (PMI), is “the application of skills, tools, knowledge, and techniques to project activities to meet project requirements.”
+According to The Project Management Institute (PMI), project management is “the application of skills, tools, knowledge, and techniques to project activities to meet project requirements.”

 However, project management can be broadly divided into four main phases: